db0/Android-Netrunner-OCTGN/README.md

 Changelog
 ---------

+### 2.1.7

+* Made custom fonts work again with the new version of OCTGN

 ### 2.1.6

 * **IMPORTANT** Fixed a bug introduced in 2.1.5 which somehow made all attempts by the runner to declare their link give a python error.